parkji30/parkji30/README.md

 I am primarily a experimental and computational physicist and all my work can be found on my Github.
 On the side, I enjoy developing open source software to aid other scientists in their research.

-For astronomers, checkout Balco and astrometry_automated.
+For astronomers, checkout Balco and astrometry_automated, and dcf_python.

 🔭 I’m currently working on studying magnetism in star forming regions.